Mood stabilizer: Combination therapy

-Relationship to Antidepressants
+Relationship to antidepressants

 Most mood stabilizers are primarily antimanic agents, meaning that they are effective at treating mania and mood cycling and shifting, but are not effective at treating acute depression.
 The principal exceptions to that rule, because they treat both manic and depressive symptoms, are lamotrigine, lithium carbonate, olanzapine and quetiapine.
 There is a need for caution when treating bipolar patients with antidepressant medication due to the risks that they pose.

 Nevertheless, antidepressants are still often prescribed in addition to mood stabilizers during depressive phases.
 This brings some risks, however, as antidepressants can induce mania (increases risk by 34%), psychosis (relative risk not reported), cycle acceleration, and other disturbing problems in people with bipolar disorder—in particular, when taken alone.
 The risk of antidepressant-induced mania when given to patients concomitantly on antimanic agents is not known for certain but may still exist.

 SSRIs and bupropion appear to have lower chances of switching, while SNRIs and tricyclics are more likely to cause switching.
 A single large, population based study reports that the manic "switch" risk is not increased over regular mood stabilizer treatment when an antidepressant is combined with a mood stabilizer.
 When an antidepressant is used alone, the risk is about 3 times the regular value.
 Gitlin (2018) notes that "the potential issue of worsening suicidality in adolescents and young adults treated with antidepressants [...] both controversial and infrequently seen."

 Equally critical is the question of whether adding antidepressant has any effect on bipolar depression.
 High-quality data is lacking in this field, and simply using different analytical approaches can lead to different conclusions.
-It's also possible that the effect depends on the mood stabilizer used: one study finds no effect when antidepressant is added to lithium or valporate, but some efficacy when it's added to atypical antipsychotics.
+It's also possible that the effect depends on the mood stabilizer used: one study finds no effect when antidepressant is added to lithium or valproate, but some efficacy when it's added to atypical antipsychotics.